| ‘Equus’:

 same time how abnormal things, in different circumstances can be considered

+normal.
 It is also questioned why certain events in Alan’s life were chosen to

 be important links and have such a great effect on him.
 Was it fate